-Discuss the State Agency Buy American Monitoring Key Points Handout.
+Refer participants to the State Agency Buy American Monitoring Key Points Handout located in the Participant's Workbook, and take a few minutes to discuss it.

 State Agency Buy American Monitoring Key Points Handout

 Procurement Reviews and Administrative Reviews

 - Determine if SFAs are purchasing domestic commodities as defined in 7 CFR 210.21(d). - Check solicitations and contracts for Buy American language. - Review invoices and receipts for domestic products. - Determine if solicited for foods were provided by the awarded contractor. - Review the labels on a variety of food products in SFA storage facilities. - Request documentation justifying the limited exception(s).